 IHG Credit Card Reviews

-IHG doesn’t get the same attention as Hyatt, Marriott, and Hilton.
-However, IHG has recently revamped their Rewards Club program and made some good improvements.
-During those changes Chase and IHG also revamped the Chase co-branded IHG credit cards.
-In our IHG credit card reviews post we will look at the offers for each card, their earning structure and share our overall thoughts on them.
+IHG doesn't get the same attention as Hyatt, Marriott and Hilton.
+But global travelers may appreciate its reach, with more than 7,000 hotels internationally, and its portfolio that includes modern brands like InterContinental and Kimpton.
+The Rewards Club program has also made some good improvements in recent years, making IHG cards worth a look for some.
+In our IHG credit card reviews, we will look at the offers for each card, their earning structures and share our overall thoughts on them.
+UPDATE 6/25/26: There are new offers on the personal cards.

 Current Offers